-WHAT IS SACRED GEOMETRY?
+1. WHAT IS SACRED GEOMETRY?

-Why do we call the geometry used in crystal grids sacred?
-Well that’s because life (and creation itself) is sacred and the geometric shapes of Sacred Geometry are a type of blueprint or code for life, like drawings by an architect for building plans.
+Because life (and creation itself) is sacred.
+And the geometric shapes of sacred geometry are a type of blueprint or code for life, like drawings by an architect for building plans.

-SYMBOLS & GEOMETRY IN HISTORY
+3. SYMBOLS AND GEOMETRY IN HISTORY

 There is strong evidence that humankind has felt the significance of symbols and geometry since the dawn of time.
 It’s almost as if something deep within us inherently knows that symbols and sacred geometry contain a link to deeper truths about reality.
 And we have sought ways to harness this connection primarily through a very natural human expression – our art.

 A good example of this connection is the pre-Celtic and Celtic Triskelion shape or Triple Spiral found on a number of Neolithic sites, most notably inside the Newgrange passage tomb in Ireland.

 The Flower of Life is another important symbol found engraved on pillars at the Temple of Osiris in Egypt.
 The pillars themselves date back more than 5000 years.
 While the exact date of when this powerful geometric pattern was engraved on them isn’t certain, there is strong evidence that points to it having been placed there quite early on in the history of the temple.
 The ancient people who used these geometric shapes at their sacred sites must have done so with deep intention.

 The Platonic Solids provide further examples of Sacred Geometry or Fundamental Geometry.

 Greek philosopher Plato circa 450BC studied and wrote about the Platonic Solids and believed that they actually represent the fundamental building blocks of life.

 The solids include the Cube, Tetrahedron, Octahedron, Icosahedron and the Dodecahedron.